 Have you been seeing a log of ads for washable rugs?
 I feel like every time I get on my computer or phone some app is showing me a washable rug.
 Ruggable must have a very large advertising budget.
 But are they that great?
 My experience says no.

 If you are considering buying a washable rug, take a minute to read these honest (unsponsored) reviews and details about what these rugs are like.
-I’ve bought three of these from different manufacturers and before you break out your credit card be sure this is what you really want.
+I’ve bought four washable rugs from different manufacturers and before you break out your credit card be sure this is what you really want.

 I’m going to show you my washable rugs and explain the pros and cons of washable rugs.
 I’ll also share the brands that I like best.

 You might think this if you use Instagram, but NO Ruggable is not the only washable rug.
 In fact, washable rugs have existed for as long as rugs have existed.
 COTTON RUGS HAVE ALWAYS BEEN WASHABLE.
 Also, there are MANY other established brands that make washable rugs, like Nuloom, Realife Rugs and Boutique Rugs.

 Unlike Ruggable, these other brands don’t come with their own mat.
 The Ruggable mat is almost like a large piece of velcro that holds your rug in place.
 The reason you need a mat like this is because the rug is so thin that without a mat it will wrinkle up or bunch up.
 The rug doesn’t have enough weight to lay flat on its own.